vastevenson/projects/Exponential-Decay-Fitting/ReadMe.md

 Exponential Decay Fitting - Vincent Stevenson

-To run this script, download clone the repo and run main.m from the correct directory.
+To run this script, clone the repo and run main.m from the correct directory.
 The script fits a custom first order exponential decay curve to the decay regime in dF plots of nanosensor imaging datasets generated from my postdoc's repo: https://github.com/jtdbod/Nanosensor-Brain-Imaging.

 I use fminsearch to iterate through fitting parameters until a best fit is determined.
 To save processing time, only plots with a reasonable peak time (the number of frames between the stimulus frame and the maximum fluorescence intensity) are fitted.